rishid/turtle/README.md

 Turtle library is a command line interpreter to rapidly build simple shells.
 Its typical use can be for testing, debugging and interacting with server daemons.
 It allows you to call C functions with different arguments just by passing strings to the library.
 The library will parse the string and call the command's function with the appropriate arguments.

 Its goal is provide a rapid way to create a simple and safe shell interface to daemons.
 It can very easily be wrapped to accept commands over a localhost-bound tcp/udp socket to remotely execute commands.
-It uses libffi to dynamically build a callstack and call methods with the the arguments provided.
+It uses libffi to dynamically build a callstack and call methods with the the arguments provided and uses an adaptive radix tree for fast and efficient lookup of commands.

 ## Example
 ```c